 - Signed Transcript Request Form

 - Provide Official Copy of High School Transcript

 - Complete the Family Educational Rights and Privacy Act (FERPA) Form

 - Complete the Hepatitis B Immunization Health History Form

 - Academic Qualification Verification Form

 Tennessee Dual Enrollment Grant

 The program is funded by the Tennessee Lottery and administered by the Tennessee Student Assistance Corporation.
-It is designed to provide financial assistance to qualified high school students in pursuit of postsecondary study at an eligible Tennessee public or private institution while receiving dual high school and college credit from successfully completed courses.
-This program provides opportunities for these students to begin working toward a college certificate or degree, while still pursuing a high school diploma, and encourages post-secondary education and the acceleration of postsecondary attainment.
+It is designed to provide financial assistance to qualified high school students in pursuit of post-secondary study at an eligible Tennessee public or private institution while receiving dual high school and college credit from successfully completed courses.
+This program provides opportunities for these students to begin working toward a college certificate or degree, while still pursuing a high school diploma.
+The Tech Track Program encourages post-secondary education and the acceleration of post-secondary attainment.
 The term "dual enrollment" applies to these enrollments regardless of course delivery location or course delivery method.

 Grades and Transferability